jsbhullar/valkey-enterprise-training/concepts/02-core-data-structures.md

 **Module Conclusion**

-"You've just had comprehensive hands-on experience with Valkey's five core data structures.
+You've just had comprehensive hands-on experience with Valkey's five core data structures.
 Notice how each is optimized for specific types of data and operations.
 This is Valkey's strength: it's not just a flat key-value store, but a powerful **data structure server** that makes complex data interactions simple and lightning-fast.

 The atomic operations (like `INCR` for Strings, `HINCRBY` for Hashes, and `ZINCRBY` for Sorted Sets) are particularly important.
 They guarantee that your operations are safe even with multiple clients trying to modify the same data concurrently, which is vital in distributed enterprise environments.